 Anticipating your anesthesia experience can be stressful and anxiety-provoking.
 The focus of our Newport Beach surgical team is your comfort and safety.
-Female plastic surgeon Dr. Lavinia K. Chong works alongside a roster of board-certified anesthesiologists to provide you the highest quality of care and safety in our private Newport Beach Surgical Suite.
+Female plastic surgeon Dr. Lavinia K. Chong works alongside a roster of certified anesthesiologists to provide you the highest quality of care and safety in our private Newport Beach Surgical Suite.
 She has spent time building long-term relationships with her anesthesiologists, ensuring that they share her unique, patient-centered approach.

 Traditionally, general anesthesia has been used for most cosmetic procedures, but this deep level of anesthesia is often not medically necessary.
 The dosing techniques often utilized with general anesthesia typically manifests itself post-operatively as excessive grogginess (the “anesthesia hangover”) and nausea and vomiting.
 This is where Dr. Chong and her team of anesthesiologists have found Monitored Anesthesia Care (MAC) to be more appropriate, and patient-friendly for those seeking cosmetic surgery.